 The Acer palmatum needs frequent watering, especially in hot climates and during the growing season.
 Yet, during winter, you can get away without watering often.
 It is best to water a healthy tree with alkaline and lime-free water.

 So, whether grown indoors or outside, the soil must be moist but not soggy.
 Your bonsai pot needs good drainage for the excess water to run freely.
 You may also find that some bonsai trees can tolerate drought more than Japanese maple trees.

 Nonetheless, it is best to keep these tree species evenly moist instead of dry.

 When grown in the USDA hardiness zones 5-8, your Japanese maple performs well but can lose the fall brilliance for growing in zone 9.
 Nevertheless, it can survive in the garden with winter protection as it can tolerate short periods of frost but not too much.

-As with most trees, they provide them overwintering after leaf fall to keep it protected.
-When your tree is in leaf brought from outside, keep it inside for a few days.
+As with most trees, they provide them overwintering after fall to keep them protected.
+When your tree starts losing its leaves, bringing them indoors for a few days is best.
 You can also keep them as an indoor plant for up to two hours during the dormant period.